-AATB would like to use the 2022 Annual Meeting as a platform to recognize all of the outstanding research being done in the tissue banking community.
-All submitted and accepted abstracts will be showcased in the abstract display at this year's Annual Meeting, September 19-22, 2022, in San Antonio, TX.
+The 2023 Annual Meeting is an ideal platform for recognizing outstanding research conducted in the tissue banking community.
+All submitted and accepted abstracts and corresponding digital posters will be showcased in the Abstract Lounge at this year's Annual Meeting, September 17-20, 2023, in National Harbor, MD, and in the conference app and website.
 In addition, one winner and one spotlight will be chosen per category and invited to present as part of the Scientific and Technical Affairs (STAC) track at the conference.

-Abstracts can be submitted in the scientific or administrative category.
-They must be based on original work that has not been previously published or presented in any other copyrighted journal or Abstract Book.
+Abstracts can be submitted in either the scientific or administrative category.
+They must be based on original work that has not been previously published or presented in any other copyrighted journal or abstract book.
 Abstracts may have been previously submitted at smaller/regional meetings but cannot be previously published.

 SEPTEMBER 1: PRESENTATION DETAILS AND SLIDES DUE FOR CATEGORY WINNERS AND SPOTLIGHTS